Areyes-Trimarchi/BitCoinVolatility/README.md

 7. Finally in this last block of code in line 61 when running in a local environment you must stop the Spark Session.
 ```
 #### Close Spark Context ####
-sc.stop()
+#sc.stop() #*1
 ```

 ## Notes ##
-*1: Code that needs to be added if runned in a local environment or one that needs to create a spark context environment.
+*1: Code that needs to be uncommented if runned in a local environment or one that needs to create a spark context environment.